Wide Reads

 Key Quotes & Analysis

-"There are only two sources of human vice—idleness and superstition, and only two virtues—activity and intelligence."
+"there are only two sources of human vice—idleness and superstition, and only two virtues—activity and intelligence."

-— Prince Nicholas Andréevich Bolkónski
+— Prince Nicholas Bolkonski (philosophy)

 In Today's Words: